-Personal a family his You might start by asking: A previous history of illness (including current illness) can be

-integumen Do you have an important finding that

-conditions any chronic warrants further assessment.

-diseases. sanu conditions or Immune deficiencies (sometimes

-Some co mmon diseases that referred to as being immunoissues asso affect your compromised) can decrease the

-with the Jelateu skin, hair, and body's defences against harmful

-integumer ntarv nails?
-Do you matter, rendering persons more

-system inc rlude have a familial susceptible to integumentary

-eczema an history of conditions.
-With auto-immune

-psoriasis. iu. conditions or disorders, the body mistakes its

-poor labio. diseases that own cells for foreign cells and

-affect the skin, activates an immune response.

-hair, and nails?
-Many auto-immune disorders

-Do you have a involve the integumental system,

-family member including lupus, scleroderma,

-with skin Grave's disease, psoriasis, and

-cancer? rheumatoid arthritis.
-Common

-If the client's symptoms related to auto-

-response is immune disease include fatigue,

-affirmative, joint pain and inflammation,

-begin with an digestive issues, and swollen

-open-ended lymph nodes.

-probe: Tell me A first-degree relative (parent,

-about the sibling) with a history of skin

-condition/ cancer is an important finding in

-disorder/ your subjective assessment.

-disease?
-Family history is important

-If the client because of genetic susceptibility, but also because of shared

-has a personal history, lifestyle including environmental

-probing and behavioural factors.
-Always

-questions take a detailed history including

-might include: age of onset, type of skin cancer,

-Timing: and treatment outcomes.

-When did you Family history can provide

-begin some insights into predisposition

-experiencing to other conditions related to the

-symptoms integumental system, such as

-related to this rosacea.

-condition?

-When were

-you diagnosed?

-Are the

-symptoms

-constant or

-intermittent?

-Quality/

-quantity: How

-does it affect

-you?
-What
+Personal and family history of integumentary conditions and diseases.
+Some common issues associated with the integumentary system include eczema and psoriasis.
+You might start by asking: Do you have any chronic conditions or diseases that affect your skin, hair, and nails?
+Do you have a familial history of conditions or diseases that affect the skin, hair, and nails?
+Do you have a family member with skin cancer?
+If the client's response is affirmative, begin with an open-ended probe: Tell me about the condition/ disorder/ disease?
+If the client has a personal history, probing questions might include: Timing: When did you begin experiencing symptoms related to this condition?
+When were you diagnosed?
+Are the symptoms A previous history of illness (including current illness) can be an important finding that warrants further assessment.
+Immune deficiencies (sometimes referred to as being immuno- compromised) can decrease the body's defences against harmful matter, rendering persons more susceptible to integumentary conditions.
+With auto-immune disorders, the body mistakes its own cells for foreign cells and activates an immune response.
+Many auto-immune disorders involve the integumental system, including lupus, scleroderma, Grave's disease, psoriasis, and rheumatoid arthritis.
+Common symptoms related to auto- immune disease include fatigue, joint pain and inflammation, digestive issues, and swollen lymph nodes.
+A first-degree relative (parent, sibling) with a history of skin cancer is an important finding in your subjective assessment.
+Family history is important because of genetic susceptibility, but also because of shared lifestyle including environmental and behavioural factors.
+Always take a detailed history including age of onset, type of skin cancer, and treatment outcomes.
+Family history can provide some insights into predisposition to other conditions related to the integumental system, such as rosacea .

 symptoms do you have?
 How bad are the symptoms Treatment: How is it treated?
 Have you had any surgeries?
 Do you take medication?
 Provocative/ palliative: Does anything make it worse?
 Does anything make it better?
-Understandi ng: What personal or personal or family history do you think is important for me to understand?

-Priorities of Care Personal protective equipment (PPE) like gloves may be necessary for skin variations that expel bodily fluids like blood or pus.
-Some lesions can expel with pressure when punctured and a face shield may be necessary.
-Urticaria (hives) are itchy patches and bumps that are sometime raised and look swollen.
-They may look lighter or 132 | Introduction to Health Assessment for the Nursing Professional - Part II darker than one's normal skin colour on clients with darker tones and they look red and dark pink with white centres on clients with lighter skin tones.
+Understandi ng: What sometime raised and look swollen.
+They may look lighter or darker than one's normal skin colour on clients with darker tones and they look red and dark pink with white centres on clients with lighter skin tones.
 They are sometimes caused by an allergic reaction to food, medications, or a bug bite.
 Although they often disappear with no treatment or an antihistamine, in rare cases they could be associated with a severe allergic reaction (anaphylaxis) including symptoms of dyspnea (difficulty breathing), wheezing, tightness or swelling of the throat.
 Anaphylaxis is a lifethreatening condition and needs to be reported and treated immediately; administration of epinephrine is a priority if anaphylaxis is suspected.